Easy 4th of July Decorations

-Illuminate the outdoors with a festive porch decoration.
+Illuminate the outdoors with festive Fourth of July decorations.
 Search for fireworks-pattern lanterns, or create your own with stencil designs atop 12-inch white paper lanterns.

-Editor's Tip: Unfold the lantern a day in advance to stretch it out for easy decoration.
+Editor's Tip: Unfold the lantern a day in advance to stretch it out for easier decorating.

 Editor's Tip: Short on time?
 Scrapbooking and crafts stores often carry premade chalkboard labels.

-Get your red, white, and blue on at the dinner table this year -- even plain buckets can get dressed up for the 4th of July!
-Use sticker labels or make your own labels with fun sayings like "Yum!" or "Enjoy!"
+Get your red, white, and blue on at the dinner table this year—even plain buckets can get dressed up for the 4th of July!
+Use sticker labels or make your own with fun sayings like Yum! or Enjoy!
 Attach a label to the front of each bucket.

 Create a fun and easy 4th of July table setting with purchased miniature American flags.
 Just wrap each flag around a table napkin, pin in place, and you're all set.